dvsgvarma/mars-rover/README.md

 I presume where ever the rover landed is north and location (x:0,y:0)

-Tech stack i used for this project are:
+Tech stack i used for this project

 - Google code style
 - Lombok